apg84/RESTphonebook/README.md

 ##Synopsis

-Simple phonebook web service which allows to store, retrieve, modify and delete entries which are formed by name, surname, phonenumber and address (being the latter the only optional field)
+Simple phonebook web service that allows to store, retrieve, modify and delete entries which are formed by name, surname, phonenumber and address (being the latter the only optional field)

 ##API Reference